Best Prime Day 2020 TV deals: Save $1,000 on a 65-inch Sony OLED, over $100 on Roku TVs

 Are you sensing a pattern here?
 Once again the best price at a particular size on Prime Day is found not at Amazon or on a Fire TV (yet) but on another brand and another retailer's Roku TV.
 As with the models above, what we like about this model is that Roku operating system and the inexpensive price.

-Want a much bigger, better TV?
-The XBR-X900H is down to its lowest price ever, down from its original list price of $1,600 and now just $220 more than the competing TCL 6-Series.
+The first TV on this list that we have reviewed, the excellent XBR-X900H is at its lowest price ever, down from its original list price of $1,600 and now just $100 more than the competing TCL 6-Series.
 This Sony delivers the Android TV operating system as well as superb image quality and the kind of next-generation connectivity that outdoes the Roku and other like-priced sets -- just in time for the new Xbox Series X and PlayStation 5.
 Sure, it's a big step up in price from the other three here, but the savings is also big.

 Update: It's now sold out at Amazon but still available at Best Buy.
 Read our Sony XBR-65X900H review.